APPLICATIONS NOW OPEN FOR APEC VOICES OF THE FUTURE 2017

 Australia through the Duke of Edinburgh’s International Award nominates 5 participants (4 youth participants and 1 educator) to represent Australia at APEC Voices of the Future Youth Forum each year.
 There is no requirement to have completed the Award we just manage the applications.

-Youth Participants must be aged 18-25 whilst the Educator should be 25+
+Open to all Australians aged between the ages of 18 and 30 years old with the 4 x Youth Participants to be aged 18-25 whilst the Educator should be 25+

 Over 7 days, delegates attend numerous events and collaborated with other youth, political leaders, and business magnates.